mvs-86/spotware_connect/README.rst

-A python client wraper for the publicly available protobuf-based API developed by Spotware
+A python client wraper for the publicly available Open API 2 provided by Spotware

 * Free software: GNU General Public License v3